 We hope you find this information helpful and we welcome any feedback you may have.

 - The auditorium can accommodate up to 6 wheelchairs.
-Please book these in advance by calling the Box Office on 01235 849063.
+Please book these in advance by emailing or calling the Box Office.
 We offer one complimentary ticket for a companion or carer in addition to any wheelchair ticket booked.

 Information on public transport and how to find us can be viewed here.